 How to Read a UPC Coupon Code

-Most all UPC Coupon Codes are made up of five sections that include a total of 12 numbers.
+Just about every UPC coupon code is made up of five sections that include a total of 12 numbers.
 Each section is used to help match coupons to products and determine the value of the coupon.
 If you want to get a better understanding of what these codes on your coupons mean, check out the following five steps that explain the basics.